 SkillForge SkillSheet Crystal Reports Keyboard Shortcuts Click here to download the PDF version.
 Menu Bar Shortcut Keys In order to… Press Create New Report Ctrl + N Open Report Ctrl + O Save Report Ctrl + S Print Report Ctrl + P Cut Ctrl + X Copy Ctrl + C Paste Ctrl + V Delete Del Select All Ctrl + A Find Ctrl + F Go To Page Ctrl + G Design View Ctrl + D Refresh Report Data F5 Formula Editor Shortcut Keys In order to… Press Browse selected field Alt + B Check for Errors Alt + [...]

-Crystal Reports is capable of inserting charts almost anywhere the user likes, and the choice of chart type is nearly as wide as in Microsoft Excel.
-The main difference is, the chart has to be inserted before choosing chart type, layout specifics, and formatting.
+Crystal Reports is capable of inserting charts almost anywhere the user likes.
+The choice of type is nearly as wide as in Microsoft Excel.
+The main difference is, the chart has to be inserted before choosing type, layout specifics, and formatting.
 Though this can be a little daunting at first, it’s not really too different from the way other programs employ them.
 One key element, generally, is to make sure the chart can be as self-sufficient as possible.
-As in programs like Excel, and rather unlike PowerPoint, a chart in Crystal has to be pretty self-sufficient, since we [...]
+As in programs like Excel, and rather unlike PowerPoint, a chart in Crystal has to be pretty self-sufficient, since we don’t know whether [...]

 When we use conditional formatting, we usually think of it in terms of things like making better sales numbers green and lower numbers red.
 But we can be more subtle than that in Crystal.
 A common example is where records are incomplete, or where data are filled in at some levels and not others.
 Sales databases might have country-level data, and city-level data, but not state-level if there are no states in a small-enough country.
 So if there are no states, or provinces, we don’t want to see blank spaces in the report.
 We can go into the Section Expert in [...]

-As we get into some of the more subtle ways to use grouping in Crystal Reports, we sometimes find that either groups of groups, or arranging groups in a hierarchy, can improve the usefulness of the report.
-One of the overarching keys to a good report is that it be organized so as to make it easier to understand, and therefore more useful.
-This is even more important given the size of the batches of data we work with now.
+As we get into some of the more subtle ways to use grouping in Crystal Reports, we sometimes find that either groups of groups, or arranging them in a hierarchy, can improve the usefulness of the report.
+One key to a good report is to organize it so as to make it easier to understand, and therefore more useful.
+This is even more important now, with the size of the batches of data we work with now.
 A good example would be customer sales “levels”—gold, silver, etc. based on how much a customer spent with a company.
-We [...]
+We can start by [...]

 Alright, I admit it—this item on conditionally formatting sections has a little nostalgia for me, but it’s useful nostalgia.
 If you run a web search for “greenbar paper” you’ll see where this is going.
 The reason is a sound one, though.
 The horizontal stripes, sometimes called “banded rows”, let the user see what’s in which row of a report, or other printout, more easily.
 The first step, after setting up the report and laying out the data, is to create a Details “b” section in the report—with no data in it.
 Right-click the section name, and “Insert Section Below”.
 The only [...]